ksuzuki-source/SOFT252Application/README.md

 This is an Application for Patient management system.
 Please Ignor the File called Application

-・To be improved is Serializing stuff, there are some problem at read and write file.
+・To be improved is Serializing stuff, there are some problem at read the file.